 Wild or Weld: Reseda luteola Cut-Leaf: Reseda lutea

 Growth Habit: Wild Mignonette generally grows from 80 to 150 cm, whilst cut-leaf mignonette reaches 60 cm.
 The leaves of Cut-leaf Mignonette are deeply divided into 3 lobes, whereas those of Wild Mignonette are undivided.
+Both start out as rosettes.

 Type of Plant: Both Wild and Cut-Leaf Mignonette generally grow as biennials, however in Tasmania they often grow as an annual, or even perennial for several years.